bigkingvpn/Genesis-VPN-Android/README.md

 # GenesisVpn

-SuperVPN, total free VPN client.
+Genesis, total free VPN client.
 Easy to use, one click to connecting VPN.
 Unlimited bandwidth and unlimited free trial time.